This is a personal view.

 Acknowledgments are given in Arts Archives and Exeter Digital Archives.

 Peter Hulton is a documentary writer and film-maker whose graduate research was into Happenings and the Noh theatre.
 He is founder and director of Theatre Papers and Arts Archives and created the Exeter Digital Archives of Performance Practice at Exeter University, UK.
-His audio-visual documentaries have accompanied publications for Routledge, Methuen, The Drama Review, the Open University, Contredanse and include the DVD-ROM which accompanied Psychophysical Acting (by P. Zarrilli) selected by ATHE as the most outstanding theatre studies book of 2010.
+His audio-visual documentaries have accompanied publications for Routledge, Methuen, The Drama Review, the Open University, and Contredanse.

 His video stage projections have accompanied multi-media performances at a number of European Festivals.